 There are so many ways by which you can help the earth with your crochet skills too.
 Of course, you will not be able to make colourful and pretty things.
 Instead of just keeping things somewhere in your closet, you can make some useful things from it.
 People also crochet with wires, paper, balloon, cellophane.
 Did you already know this?
 If yes have tried any of these?
 You are most welcome to share all your Eco-friendly crochet projects with us on our Facebook page and make sure to have a look at our Instagram account too.
 Till then keep crocheting and save the environment.
 Be an Environment-friendly crocheter, and encourage others around you too.

-Check our other collated free patterns as well 🙂
+Check our other free crochet patterns as well 🙂